 The decision to increase protein consumption can be overwhelming, especially in instances where there are aversions to fish, meat and dairy.

 Whey protein powders prove useful in boosting daily protein levels, but the ingredients list should only contain pure and natural ingredients from a trusted source.

 Unfortunately, if you were to take a walk down the protein powder isle of your local grocery store, and look at the labels, you would see that most powders are jam packed with artificial additives some of which may serve to extend the products shelf life, stop the ingredients from clumping, change the ‘texture’ or increase the flavour of the product.

 Of course none of these additives are necessary for health, but can cleverly alter the perception of the drinking experience.

-During pregnancy more than any other time, ingredients that you don’t recognize and can’t pronounce should not feature anywhere in your diet.
+During pregnancy, more than any other time, ingredients that you don’t recognise and can’t pronounce should not feature anywhere in your diet.

 In recent times, natural options for protein powders have become available, such as ours, making their use during pregnancy possible.